SaaS Redesign Guide: How to Properly Redesign a SaaS Product

 Once you’ve defined your central hypotheses, it’s time to explore potential solutions.
 Think of the best way to incorporate these changes and how they’ll impact the grand scheme of things.

 Validate your ideas

 Once you’ve identified some potential solutions, it’s time to have them tested.
 We find that if you’re executing a redesign from scratch, usability testing is one of the most impactful and overall productive ways of validating your ideas.

-These tests provide you with a wealth of empirical and measurable evidence that will help you understand the efficacy of the solution at hand.
+These tests provide you with a wealth of empirical and measurable evidence to help you understand the efficacy of the solution.

-As you study the issue in more depth, your hypotheses can be discarded, refined, and improved.
+As you study the issue more deeply, your hypotheses can be discarded, refined, and improved.
 However, it’s extremely important not to fall into the trap of bias and follow what users tell you about using the product.

 Okay, so you’ve validated your solutions, and it’s time to do some actual design work.
-Before you jump into the process, it’s essential to develop a detailed design system and put it into action.
-In the process, it’s absolutely essential to consult developers on the feasibility of the design decisions.
-Often, designers and developers see things very differently — the former can often propose solutions that are way too intricate for the latter to implement.
+Before you jump into the process, developing a detailed design system and putting it into action is essential.
+In the process, it’s essential to consult developers on the feasibility of the design decisions.
+Designers and developers often see things differently — the former can often propose solutions that are way too intricate for the latter to implement.
 Their collaboration here is vital.